temple-geography/census-gis/Introduction to American Community Survey with QGIS.pandoc.md

 2. Join the race data to the MSA layer.
 3. In the Style tab, create a single-symbol symbology for the MSA, but make the symbol invisible (no fill, no border).
 4. Add a diagram to the MSA that is a pie chart with major racial categories as the wedges, and symbol size controlled by total population.
 These should be the same column (`B02001e...`) that you used earlier in the exercise.
-5. Create a layout and export it to PDF.
+5. Create a layout and export it to PNG using `Export as Image`.